UPC-ViRVIG/pymotion/README.md

 - Extend documentation and add examples in the description of each function.
 - Include new animation importers such as FBX
-- Include useful operations for data augmentation such as animation mirroring
+- Include useful operations for data augmentation such as *animation mirroring (done)*, noise addition, temporal warping, etc.
 - Create an Inverse Kinematics module

 ## License